lavinia-firezar/Sesiunea-24JS/README.md

-# My web-page, Weather IT School, you can see below
+# Weather IT School
-https://weather-it-school-wd.netlify.app/
+My web-page, Weather IT School, you can see below https://weather-it-school-wd.netlify.app/